Sources of lead

 - Use a door mat

-- This helps prevent dirt from getting into your home.
+- This helps prevent dust from getting into your home

 - Plant gardens away from roads and old buildings